 Top Academic Enrichment Programs in Vancouver

 Over the past 15 years, Little House has offered a variety of educational programs.
 They provide support as well as enrichment for students of all learning styles from pre-school to university.
-As each child learns differently, they we pride themselves on placing students with a specifically selected tutor who can meet their individual needs and teach them based on how they learn best.
+As each child learns differently, they pride themselves on placing students with a specifically selected tutor who can meet their individual needs and teach them based on how they learn best.

 Innovative instruction is provided by over 170 dedicated artists and arts educators.
 Classes are available in the more artistic academic subjects, such as architecture, dance, media arts, music, photography, theatre, visual arts and more.